BobD/kabem/README.md

  <p class='__paragraph__text'>text</p>
 </section>

-And finally hitting 'grunt' inside kaBEM would give you this folder structure:
+And hitting 'grunt' inside kaBEM would give you this folder structure:

 __paragraph
  __title